daryloye/ft_cub3D/README.md

 - (WIP) error check for color

 ## v10 - 6/11/2024
+- New keyhook: Press M to toggle minimap
 - DDA done
+- minimap scales to display size
+- added player movement and rotation speed
 - WIP: check if movement is valid, raycasting for fov

 ## Resources